johncorderox/Eternity-Tracking/README.md

 ```
 ## License
-Eternity Tracing is currently under the Apache License 2.0 and you can find out more about it <a href="https://github.com/johncorderox/Eternity-Tracking/blob/master/LICENSE">here</a>
+Eternity Tracking is currently under the Apache License 2.0 and you can find out more about it <a href="https://github.com/johncorderox/Eternity-Tracking/blob/master/LICENSE">here</a>

 ## About the Author